 The poem The Angel in the House was arguably the most popular ever published during the Victorian era, but then it was always intended to be more than just a poem.
-It was a long, sentimental, and often rambling love song to the female sex, to the ideal woman, the perfect wife, but one as seen through the man's eyes - devoted, obedient, domestic and subordinate to her husband in all things.
-Totally dependent upon his wise counsel in matters unrelated to hearth and home and with no thought or ambition to do other than serve - a fluttering butterfly to be protected, cherished, and adored.
+It was a long, sentimental, and often rambling love song to the female sex, to the ideal woman, the perfect wife, but one as seen through the man’s eyes – devoted, obedient, domestic and subordinate to her husband in all things.
+Totally dependent upon his wise counsel in matters unrelated to hearth and home and with no thought or ambition to do other than serve.
+She was to be a fluttering butterfly to be protected, cherished, and adored.

 What follows is an extract from the poem that amply sums up its tone and meaning:

 Man must be pleased; but him to please

 Whose each impatient word provokes

 While she, too gentle even to force

 His penitence by kind replies